 These are the measures you need to take:

-• If you wear braces, protect the inside of your mouth by making sure that you don’t have any sharp edges on the braces.
+- If you wear braces, protect the inside of your mouth.
+Make sure that you don’t have any sharp edges on the braces.
 The sharp edges will likely cause blisters in your mouth.

-Your dentist should be able to cover the sharp edges on your braces with orthodontic waxes so that they won’t irritate the inside of your mouth and cause canker sores.
+Your dentist should be able to cover the sharp edges on your braces with orthodontic waxes.
+This will prevent irritation inside your mouth.
+It will also help to avoid canker sores.

 Read also: Recurrent Mouth Ulcers – How To Treat Them In Simple Affordable Ways.